Hacker0x01/docs.hackerone.com/docs/programs/defining-scope.md

   * Sort through your reports by asset - differentiate the reports for your mobile app vs your web app.
   * Do data analysis per domain - Is it time to switch your marketing site provider, because all your vulnerabilities stem from that area?
 Is one particular engineering team responsible for 90% of your Cross-Site Scripting vulnerabilities?

- ### To View and Edit your Existing Scope
+ ### To Create and Edit your Existing Scope
 To view and edit your existing scope:
 1. Go to the Scope section in your program's **Settings** > **Program** > **Policy & Scope**.

 ![Scope image 1](https://github.com/Hacker0x01/docs.hackerone.com/blob/master/docs/programs/images/Scope1.png?raw=true)